ciso-appsec/coe_allennlp/README.md

 Note: You may want to use proxy repo to Docker Hub instead of pulling directly from Docker Hub, to avoid the Docker Hub rate limit.
 Just use `Your-proxy-repo/python:3.9.16` as the docker image in the commands below instead of just `python:3.9.16`.

+Note: The `checklist` package was not installed in the pre-CoE default allennlp python build, but `checklist` was included in the pre-CoE allennlp Docker images.
+Right now, there's this issue with installing `checklist`, so `pip install allennlp[checklist]` and `pip install checklist==0.0.11` both fail: https://github.com/marcotcr/checklist/issues/144.
+We haven't yet found a solution, so the CoE docker images are currently missing the `checklist` package.

 - allennlp python build to install the package from local source code:
 ```